HolyNoodle/monorepo-coverage-diff/README.md

 - pull base branch (default main)
 - run commands to initialize current branch and base branch coverage files (here we should run things like dependency installation, building, testing and outputing the `coverage-summary.json` file)
 - run coverage diff between current branch and base branch project by project
-- post a comment to the PR that sumarize the which project has seen it's coverage changed
+- post a comment to the PR that sumarize which project has seen it's coverage changed with collapsible details

 ## Configuration